vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 | Single Point of Failure | None; highly distributed | The Orchestrator (mitigated by HA services like AWS Step Functions) |
 | Mental Model | "Reactionary" - Services do what they do when triggered | "Authoritative" - A central brain defines the process |

-### Adaptive Granularity Governance: The Khan Microservice Pattern Decision Matrix: Choosing Your Saga Topology
+### Adaptive Granularity Governance: The Khan Microservice Pattern™ Decision Matrix: Choosing Your Saga Topology

 The choice between Choreography and Orchestration is not ideological�it's mathematical.
 Adaptive Granularity Governance: The Khan Microservice Pattern provides a quantitative framework for this decision based on workflow characteristics.